pekrau/kth_report/README.md

 This code did not exist in this form when the actual reports were processed.
 See https://github.com/senthil10/dc_reporting_scripts instead.

-The source code for 2020 is new and used for production.
+The source code for 2020 is new and used for production. **NOTE** that the new source code does not use HTML or explicit JavaScript.
+It is pure Python.

 ## Facilities